What is planning policy?

 Our statement of community involvement sets out how we engage with communities and stakeholders in preparing our plans and guidance documents.

-View the Wycombe District Local Plan for more information.
+View the Wycombe Development Plan for more information.

 Minerals and waste plans

 Minerals and waste plans are produced by Buckinghamshire County Council.
-Please see the BCC website for the adopted plan and information on how minerals and waste plans are prepared.
+Please see the Minerals and Waste website (external website) for the adopted plan and information on how minerals and waste plans are prepared.